BeataWereszczynska/T1wIR_to_T1wSR/README.md

 ![Graphical abstract](graph_abstr.png)

 The user provides the data folder location and a list of desired TR values.
-If the list is empty, only the parametric maps will be calculated.
+If the list is empty, only the parametric maps are calculated.
 The script automatically imports the data with all the parameters needed and performs computations.
-The user can also change the value of glob_var parameter to save the maps and/or the images in global python variable for further use (instead of just saving the image files).
+The user can change the value of glob_var parameter to save the maps and/or the images in global Python variable for further use (instead of just saving the image files).

 ## The repository contains:
 1. Python script **T1wIR_to_T1wSR.py**.